 - Using the media to publicise your research (26/02/2020, 09:15-17:00)

 - Overcoming impostor syndrome (28/04/2020 tbc)

 - Transition to independence: seeking fellowships for PDRAs (28/05/2020, 14:00-16:00)

 Notes from the talks and workshops are written up and made available on the Research Fundermentals blog, and future programmes are also publicised here.
 Below is a selection of notes from previous events

 - Strategic Approaches to Getting Published

 - Getting Feedback

 There is no set definition of an ‘early career researcher’.
 For the Network, we used ‘five years from PhD’ as a starting point, and include postdoctoral researchers.
 You may have had a more varied or circuitous route into academia, and might wish to join even if you fall outside this definition.
 You would be very welcome.
-To do so, contact Phil Ward.
+To do so, contact Helen Leech.

 The ECRN is complemented by The Grants Factory, which provides insights into how best to position your research grant applications so that they have the best chance of success.

 In addition, the University has achieved the HR Excellence in Research Award for its support in developing researchers.
 As part of this we have a Researcher Development Working Group, which looks at the broader issues facing researchers, and reports to the Research and Innovation Board.
 Helen Leech organises this, and she is keen to hear from researchers who would like to get involved with it.